kawaii5/izbicki.me/blog/error-messages-in-ghc-vs-g++.md

     Failed, modules loaded: none.
 ```

-Both error messages let the programmer know where the mistake happened, but the `g++` message is far more helpful.
+Both error messages let the programmer know where the mistake happened, but the g++ message is far more helpful.
 It tells us how to fix the syntax error by adding some missing parentheses.
 *Bam!*
 Problem solved.

-Now let us turn to `ghc`'s output.
+Now let us turn to ghc's output.
 Okay, something about a parse error... might have indentation errors... and no modules loaded.
 Cool.
 Now I've never taken a compiler course, so I don't know what `parse error` means,